 The URPP Evolution started out in 2013 to bring together researchers at the University of Zurich with a common interest of applying these novel genomic technologies to evolutionary questions.
 Among our members are evolutionary biologists, plant scientists, molecular biologists, medical scientists, bioinformaticians, and linguists, distributed across different departments, faculties, and locations.
 Our aim has been to integrate this disparate community from various disciplines with their own traditions and ways of thinking.

-During Phase II (2017- 2020), the URPP Evolution hosted four independent research groups:
+During Phase II (2017- 2020), research was performed in 15 collaborative projects centered around six focus topics, and the URPP Evolution hosted four independent research groups:

-During Phase III (2021-2024), the URPP Evolution will continue the activities that have proven successful in creating an integrated research community, and focus on aspects that will consolidate the achievements beyond its duration.
-While the program’s funding for the Academic Fellow, the Assistant Professor in Paleogenetics, and the Associate Professor ended with Phase II, the Assistant Professorship in Plant Evolutionary Genomics is continued in Phase III.
-The research profile of the URPP Evolution will be sharpened with a focus on diversification and adaptation, specifically the topics of pathogen and host co-evolution, polyploidy and epigenetics, and experimental evolution and modeling, which will allow both the follow-up of successful research ideas and the integration of upcoming new topics and approaches.
-In addition, at least one open call for pilot projects will be issued.
+During Phase III (2021-2024), the URPP Evolution continues the activities that have proven successful in creating an integrated research community, and focuses on aspects that will consolidate the achievements beyond its duration.
+The research profile of the URPP Evolution is sharpened with a focus on diversification and adaptation, specifically the topics of pathogen and host co-evolution, polyploidy and epigenetics, and experimental evolution and modeling, which allow both the follow-up of successful research ideas and the integration of upcoming new topics and approaches.